Walter Page: Career

 After Page had completed high school, he went on to study to become a music teacher at the University of Kansas at Lawrence.
 At college, Page completed a three-year course in music in one year, in addition to taking a three-year course on gas engines.
 Between the years 1918 and 1923, he moonlighted as a tuba, bass saxophone, and string bass player with the Bennie Moten Orchestra.
 "Fridays and Sundays I played with Bennie Moten and Saturdays with Dave Lewis who was paying me $7.00 a night.
 Bennie was paying for my food and transportation, so when I'd be finished a weekend [sic] I'd made me $20.00 and had a ball."

 In 1923, Page left the Moten band and began an engagement with Billy King's Road Show, touring the Theater Owners' Booking Association (TOBA) circuit across the United States.
-The band included Page's future Basie band mates Jimmy Rushing and Count Basie himself.
+The band included Page's future Basie bandmates Jimmy Rushing and Count Basie himself.

 The band soon fell apart, however, which led to the formation of Walter Page and the Blue Devils in 1925.
 The Blue Devils were a territory band based out of the Oklahoma City-Wichita, Kansas area.
 Throughout various times in its six-year lifespan (1925-1931) the band featured such noteworthy figures as Basie, Rushing, Buster Smith, Lester Young, and Hot Lips Page.
 In his autobiography, Basie recalls the first time he ever saw the Blue Devils Play: The leader was the heavyset, pleasant-looking fellow playing the bass and doubling on the baritone.
 His name was Walter Page, and at that time the band was known as Walter Page and his Blue Devils.
 But you could also hear the musicians addressing him by his nickname, which was Big 'Un.
 You could also tell right away that they didn't just respect him because he was the boss; they really liked him and felt close to him because he was also one of them."